CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is strong in specificity and distinctiveness, clearly carving out a niche around SMS advertising with concrete capabilities listed.
-However, it lacks an explicit 'Use when...' clause that would help Claude know when to select this skill, and it could benefit from more natural user-facing trigger terms like 'text message' or 'SMS marketing campaign'.
+However, it lacks an explicit 'Use when...' clause, which is a notable gap for skill selection, and could benefit from more natural user-facing trigger terms like 'text message' or 'SMS campaign'.

 Suggestions